Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README.md

 ### The Business Problem

-A global FMCG manufacturer running thousands of trade promotions annually across Europe and Asia had no reliable way to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.
-Planning was driven by intuition and historical precedent.
+A global FMCG manufacturer running thousands of trade promotions annually across two markets had no reliable, data-driven method to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.

-The consequences were measurable:
+**Quantified consequences:**

-- Planners in **Market A (Europe)** were systematically **over-forecasting by 35%** — excess inventory and overstated investment cases
+- Planners in **Market A** were systematically **over-forecasting by 35%** — excess inventory and overstated investment cases
-- Planners in **Market B (Asia)** were **under-forecasting by 103%** — significant demand unmet, growth opportunity unrealised
+- Planners in **Market B** were **under-forecasting by 103%** — significant demand unmet, growth opportunity unrealised
 - **60–79% of promotions** across both markets missed their volume plan by more than 50% with no way to identify this risk in advance
 - No pre-execution ROI visibility — no mechanism to know which promotions would generate positive incremental gross profit before committing spend